-How to enable reversion after migrating MySQL from on-premise to AWS environment
+How to make it possible to roll back after migrating MySQL from on-premises to an AWS environment.

 overview

-The content was about replicating between the on-premise environment and Amazon Aurora and migrating to AWS.
+The plan was to establish replication between the on-premises environment and Amazon Aurora and then migrate to AWS.

-During the actual migration, you need to consider being able to switch back to the on-premises environment if any problems arise.
+During the actual migration, it's necessary to consider how to revert to the on-premises environment if problems arise.

-In this article, we will look at how to quickly switch back by making the Amazon Aurora environment the master and the on-premises environment the slave.
+This article will show you how to quickly roll back to your Amazon Aurora environment by setting it up as the master and your on-premises environment as the slave.

 environment